-During the 20 years recorded by TÁRKI's survey series, it has always been the option 3 (those believing that some refugees should be let in, while others shouldn't, deciding on a case-by-case basis) that the majority of respondents have chosen, however, their share have been fluctuating over time and in 2012, for the first time since 1992, the share of the respondents with a "case-by-case" approach stayed below 50 per cent.
-The share of "xenophobes" (refusing everybody) peaked in 1995, perhaps because freedom of speech after the transition brought to the surface some previously repressed xenophobia, then it has been oscillating with a rise in the latest years, scoring 40 per cent in 2012.
-Finally, a minor group of "xenophiles" have also been present, typically representing the 10 per cent of Hungarian population.
+During the 20 years recorded by TÁRKI's survey series, it has always been option three (those believing that some refugees should be let in, while others shouldn't, decided on a case-by-case basis,) that the majority of respondents have chosen.
+However, the share has fluctuated over time and in 2012, for the first time since 1992, the share of the respondents with a "case-by-case" approach stayed below 50 per cent.
+The share of "xenophobes" (refusing everybody) peaked in 1995, perhaps because freedom of speech after the transition brought to the surface some previously repressed xenophobia, and since then it has oscillated over the past few years, scoring 40 per cent in 2012.
+Finally, a minor group of "xenophiles" is also present, typically representing ten per cent of Hungarian population.